apollographql/subscriptions-transport-ws/docs/source/setup.md

 npm install --save subscriptions-transport-ws
 ```

-`SubscriptionsServer` expect a `schema`, `execute` and `subscribe` (optional) and a http server.
+`SubscriptionServer` expect a `schema`, `execute` and `subscribe` (optional) and a http server.
 Here is complete setup code, supporting both queries and subscriptions.

 ```js
 import express from 'express';